AniketShirou/pricewise/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## About
+Developed using Next.js and Bright Data's web-unlocker, this e-commerce product scraping site is designed to assist users in making informed decisions.
+It notifies users when a product drops in price and helps competitors by alerting them when the product is out of stock, all managed through cron jobs.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: